ralacerda/ralacerda/README.md

 - 🎨 [Multiple Colors Contrast Checker](https://multiple-contrast-checker.netlify.app/) - A Vue.js web app to test the color contrast of multiple colors at the same time, making it easier to check if background and foreground colors meet the WCAG standards
 - 🎬 [Oscar Nominees](https://sequelamovies.web.app/) - An Astro static website that shows information about Oscar nominees
-- 🏁 [F1 Next](https://github.com/ralacerda/f1next) - A small Python script that displays information about the next Formula 1 Grand Prix in the terminal
+- 🏁 [F1 Next](https://f1next.netlify.app/) (Work in Progress) - A website written with Nuxt to display the schedule for Formula 1 races.

 ### Open Source